 Based on our preclinical and clinical data to-date, the combination of bemnifosbuvir and ruzasvir has the potential to offer the following potential benefits:

 We are conducting a Phase 2 trial of bemnifosbuvir in combination with ruzasvir in treatment-naïve, HCV-infected patients either without cirrhosis or with compensated cirrhosis.
 This study is designed to evaluate the safety and efficacy of the pan-genotypic combination consisting of 550 mg QD of bemnifosbuvir and 180 mg QD of ruzasvir after eight weeks of treatment.
 Approximately 280 HCV-infected, direct-acting antiviral naive patients across all genotypes, including a lead-in cohort of approximately 60 patients are expected to enroll in this Phase 2 study.
 The primary endpoints of the study are safety and sustained virologic response (SVR) at Week 12 post-treatment.
 Other virologic endpoints include virologic failure, SVR at Week 24 post-treatment and resistance.

-The combination of bemnifosbuvir and ruzasvir demonstrated in vitro synergy in HCV GT1b replicon assays (Huh-luc/neo-ET), where HCV replicon cells were treated with multiple concentrations of AT-511, the free base of bemnifosbuvir, and ruzasvir either alone or in combination.
+In support of the development of the combination of bemnifosbuvir and ruzasvir in patients, we conducted in vitro synergy experiments in HCV GT1b replicon assays (Huh-luc/neo-ET), where HCV replicon cells were treated with multiple concentrations of AT-511, the free base of bemnifosbuvir, and ruzasvir either alone or in combination.
 As shown in the figure below, these experiments demonstrated that the combination resulted in substantially greater inhibition of HCV replication than either agent alone, suggesting a synergistic antiviral effect between the two inhibitors.